Should Pakistan apologize to Bangladesh for the 1971 war? | DW | 30.03.2021

 "The denial and minimizing of violence 50 years on is deeply painful for Bangladeshi survivors and their families.
 Pakistan's acknowledgement is critical…Nations cannot simply erase their history and move on.
 Our past will continue to haunt our present unless we engage deeply and learn from it," she added.

-For Riaz, recent engagements between Dhaka and Islamabad may be described as "ice-breaking" but that real progress also "hinges on Pakistan's unconditional apology for the 1971 war."
+For Ali Riaz, a political science professor at Illinois State University, recent engagements between Dhaka and Islamabad may be described as "ice-breaking" but that real progress also "hinges on Pakistan's unconditional apology for the 1971 war."

 "A better relationship requires Pakistan's initiative to address the 1971 war, especially the genocide perpetrated by the army," he said.
 "Unconditional public apology from Pakistan is long overdue … No nation can move forward without confronting its dark past."

-Kugelman, however, feels not so optimistic about the current state of political affairs between the two countries.
+However, Michael Kugelman, a South Asia expert at the Washington-based Woodrow Wilson Center for Scholars, doesn't feels optimistic about the current state of political affairs between the two countries.

 "This is a very complex and sensitive issue …I suspect that bilateral relations would have to be in a far better place than they are now in order for Islamabad to believe it has the political space to take such a major step," he said.

+The relationship between Dhaka and Islamabad seemed bleak in recent years.
+In 2016, a row over the execution of an Islamist leader in Bangladesh led to an all-out diplomatic spat between the two countries, with both sides summoning each other's ambassadors.

-Political science professor Ali Riaz of Illinois State University thinks Khan's decision to congratulate Bangladesh on its golden jubilee of independence indicates a willingness to restrengthen ties.
+But Riaz thinks Khan's decision to congratulate Bangladesh on its golden jubilee of independence last week indicates a willingness to restrengthen ties.

 "In recent months, overtures from both countries indicate that they are trying to set aside their differences of the past decade.
 A telephone call from the Pakistani prime minister to his Bangladeshi counterpart last summer, for example, indicated that Pakistan is interested in turning the page," Riaz told DW.